Federal Motor Carrier Safety Administration (FMCSA), DOT.

 III.
 Request for Exemption

-The following companies are the applicants for this exemption: HEPACO, LLC; Heritage Environmental Services, LLC; Lewis Environmental, Inc. and Moran Environmental Recovery, LLC.
-The applicants' total number of commercial driver's license (CDL) holders is approximately 758, and their total number of commercial motor vehicles (CMVs) is approximately 840.
-All of these applicants are members of the Spill Control Association of America (SCAA).
-In responding to emergency incidents, SCAA members work alongside a mix of both private industry and public agencies, and their work often has a direct impact on protection of both public safety and the environment.
-SCAA advises that the applicants are contractually required to provide direct assistance to responsible parties who are experiencing environmental emergencies or potential environmental emergencies.
-The applicants define an environmental emergency as a sudden threat to the public health or the well-being of the environment, arising from the release or potential release of oil, radioactive materials, or hazardous chemicals into the air, land, or water.
-The applicants' employees are hybrid driver/operator/technicians, so the total on-duty time can be a challenge, especially after hours.
-Other job duties include industrial maintenance, spill response, sampling, lab packing and waste management.
-With the current driver shortage, obtaining drivers with these additional skills and experience is becoming more problematic.
+The following companies applied for this exemption: HEPACO, LLC; Heritage Environmental Services, LLC; Lewis Environmental, Inc. and Moran Environmental Recovery, LLC.
+They all are members of the Spill Control Association of America (SCAA), which filed the exemption application on their behalf.
+Together, the four companies have 758 commercial driver's license holders and 840 commercial motor vehicles (CMVs).
+In responding to emergency incidents, these companies work alongside a mix of both private industry and public agencies.
+Often, their work often has a direct impact on protecting both public safety and the environment.
+They are required contractually to provide direct assistance to responsible parties who are experiencing actual or potential environmental emergencies, defined as a sudden threat to the public health or the well-being of the environment, arising from the release of oil, radioactive materials, or hazardous chemicals into the air, land or water.
+Their employees are hybrid driver/operator/technicians, whose work challenges the limits on total on-duty time, especially after hours.
+In addition, the applicant references the current driver shortage and argues that obtaining drivers with the necessary additional skills and experience is problematic.

-The applicants are requesting relief from 49 CFR 395.3(a)(2), commonly known as the “14-hour rule.”
-The applicants state that the HOS rules have always been an issue for emergency response companies.
-The national shortage of drivers, and in their case, drivers with specialized safety and environmental training, has been worsening over the last few years, making this a critical issue.
-They are requesting this exemption to allow their companies to respond to a release or Start Printed Page 39500threat of a release of oil and other hazardous materials.
-The applicants are requesting relief from this regulation with the following conditions:
+The applicants requested relief from 49 CFR 395.3(a)(2), commonly known as the “14-hour rule.”
+The applicants state that the HOS limitations have always been an issue for emergency response companies.
+They request this exemption to allow these four companies to respond to a release or threat of a release of oil and other hazardous materials, subject to the following conditions for each driver:

-- Drivers would not exceed 70 hours on duty in 8 days;
+- Driving is not permitted after 70 hours on duty in 8 days;

-- Drivers would be required to take 10 hours off duty, subsequent to the duty day; and
+- Drivers must take 10 hours off duty following the duty day; and

-- All activities would be subject to the electronic logging device (ELD) rule.
+- All drivers must comply with the electronic logging device rule.

 End Supplemental Information